martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

     3. Extract relevant data from the successful response.
 Log errors comprehensively.

 **9.9.6 Update Supabase Database with MCP Results (if applicable):**
-*   *AI Scenario:* MCP results may require creating, updating, or deleting data in Supabase.
+*   *AI Scenario:* MCP results may require creating, updating, or deleting data in the chosen backend (e.g., Supabase).
 *   *AI Action:*
-    1. Implement logic to persist relevant MCP results into the appropriate Supabase tables.
+    1. Implement logic to persist relevant MCP results into the appropriate tables in the chosen backend.
-    2. This could involve updating an order status, storing a transaction ID, saving AI-generated content, etc. Ensure data integrity and apply RLS.
+    2. This could involve updating an order status, storing a transaction ID, saving AI-generated content, etc. Ensure data integrity and apply relevant security measures (like RLS if applicable).

 **9.9.7 Provide Feedback to User / Application Flow:**
 *   *AI Scenario:* The outcome of the MCP interaction needs to be communicated or influence the application flow.